-AUTUMN: We are high above mountains IN AUTUMN as we swoop down in-between two mountains fully ablaze with fall colors as we go at high speed in a holler, lifting up and seeing the huge expanse of the Appalachian mountains in late October
+AUTUMN: We are again high above same mountains IN AUTUMN as we swoop down between two mountains fully ablaze with fall colors as we go at high speed in a holler, lifting up and seeing the huge expanse of the Appalachian mountains.

 EXT.
-APPALACHIA / ALICE and MRS. GEDDES - DAY
+APPALACHIA / ALICE and MRS. GEDDES - NOVEMBER DAY